The Supersonic Project: The Early Evolutionary Path of SIGOs: Discussion

 Understanding the behavior of supersonic turbulence in and around SIGOs is key to understanding their evolution and potential for star formation \citep{chiou+19}.
 Here we show how supersonic turbulence acts together with molecular cooling in SIGOs to form density peaks, with high enough densities to become sites of star formation.
 This process is similar to that in GMCs, where turbulence has a scale-dependent effect on star formation, boosting densities on the sonic scale \citep[e.g.,][]{Krumholz+05, burkhart18a}.

 The structure and population-level properties of SIGOs are also similar to those of GMCs.
 For example, we find that SIGOs have similar substructures and masses to GMCs.
-In particular, we find that SIGOs have core-like structures and filaments (Figure \ref{Fig:Densities}, or see the evolved SIGO in Figure \ref{Fig:SIGOGrowth}), similar to those in GMCs \citep{MacLow+04,Krumholz+05,Mocz+18}.
-Further, we find that the mass spectrum of SIGOs is consistent with the mass spectrum of GMCs in the outer Milky Way (see Figure \ref{fig:MassSpectrum} in \S \ref{Sec:Results}).
+In particular, we find that SIGOs have core-like structures and filaments (Figure~\ref{Fig:Densities}, or see the evolved SIGO in Figure~\ref{Fig:SIGOGrowth}), similar to those in GMCs \citep{MacLow+04,Krumholz+05,Mocz+18}.
+Further, we find that the mass spectrum of SIGOs is consistent with the mass spectrum of GMCs in the outer Milky Way (see Figure~\ref{fig:MassSpectrum} in \S \ref{Sec:Results}).

-In particular, we show for the first time in a simulation that SIGOs form on scales comparable to the sonic scale (Figure \ref{fig:VelocitySphericalAverage}).
+In particular, we show for the first time in a simulation that SIGOs form on scales comparable to the sonic scale (Figure~\ref{fig:VelocitySphericalAverage}).
 Supersonic turbulence aid in the formation and collapse of SIGOs, with SIGOs forming as high density peaks.
 Molecular cooling lowers these objects' Jeans scale.
 When this process is sufficiently efficient, this lowers the Jeans scale below the sonic scale and permits collapse of these newly formed SIGOs.
+This may permit star formation in SIGOs.

 \citet{chiou+19} found that most SIGOs should form stars through atomic cooling alone.
 However, this result was called into question by \citet{Schauer+21}, which included atomic and molecular cooling and did not find star formation sites outside of DM halos in a simulation. \citet{Nakazoto+22}, on the other hand, followed a SIGO in a zoom-in simulation and confirmed that the SIGO experienced Jeans collapse.
 The modifications in this paper to the prescriptions in \citet{chiou+19} are a step towards reconciling these disparate results.
 Correcting the prescription for collapse in SIGOs based on their asphericity, we come to the conclusion that SIGOs should not form stars when considering only atomic hydrogen cooling.
 With molecular hydrogen cooling accounted for, SIGOs should be able to form stars.
 However, not all SIGOs undergo global collapse, exceeding the Jeans scale on the physical scale of the entire SIGO rather than in substructure \citep[neglecting metal line cooling, which has the potential to enhance star formation in SIGOs but has not yet been studied in a simulation; see e.g. ][]{Schauer+21}.